I-2-1-72.Interpreters — Claimant who is Deaf or Hard of Hearing

 B. Sign Language Interpreter

 Using a sign language interpreter is only appropriate when the claimant is able to communicate in this manner.
-Therefore, when the record indicates the claimant is deaf or hearing-impaired, HO staff will contact the claimant or appointed representative to ensure the claimant is able to effectively communicate using American Sign Language.
+Therefore, when the record indicates the claimant is deaf or hard of hearing, HO staff will contact the claimant or appointed representative to ensure the claimant is able to effectively communicate using American Sign Language.

 When scheduling a sign language interpreter, an ALJ must use an individual who is qualified to provide such services.
 Generally, an individual is qualified to act as a sign language interpreter if:

-• He or she is certified by the National Registry of Interpreters for the Deaf;
+• They are certified by the National Registry of Interpreters for the Deaf;

-• He or she is certified by a state registry of interpreters; or
+• They are certified by a state registry of interpreters; or

-• His or her name appears on a list of qualified interpreters compiled by the National Association of the Deaf or any state association of the deaf.
+• Their name appears on a list of qualified interpreters compiled by the National Association of the Deaf or any state association of the Deaf.

 NOTE: